asimmunawar/ai-talks/README.md

 &nbsp;

 ## License
-I am releasing all the talks, slides, and other resources at [AI-talks repo](https://github.com/asimmunawar/ai-talks) under MIT license.
+I am releasing all the talks, slides, and other resources in this repo under MIT license.
 See [license](https://github.com/asimmunawar/ai-talks/blob/main/License) for details.